frnco/servermanager/README.md

       }
     ]

+`enabled` defines if there will be a file created for this or not.
+If not enabled, this won't be published.

 `rewriteLocations` work so as to rewrite URL segments, i.e. `www.example.com/Downloads` to `www.example.com/downloads`.
 You omit the URL (`www.example.com`) when writing the JSON.